 Also Read: How to Connect Monitor with No HDMI Ports?

-So the answer to the question “does PS5 come with HDMI 2.1 cable?” is a yes.
-Hence, out of the box it can support 4K@120Hz or even 8K resolution.
+So, the answer to the question “does PS5 come with HDMI 2.1 cable?” is a definite YES.
+Hence, it can support 4K@120Hz or even 8K resolution out of the box.

-However, the question remains, is PS5 even capable of pushing 4K@120Hz or 8K@60Hz with its hardware for its AAA titles at highest quality?
-The answer to this, however, is unfortunately no given the scenario.
+However, the question remains, is PS5 even capable of pushing 4K@120Hz or 8K@60Hz with its hardware for its AAA titles at the highest quality?
+The answer to this, however, is unfortunately not established in the current scenario.

-Take for instance Horizon Forbidden West, this game targets 4K@30FPS or 1080P@60FPS.
-Hence for this title even an HDMI 1.4 cable would suffice!
+For instance, Horizon Forbidden West; this game targets 4K@30FPS or 1080P@60FPS.
+Hence for this title, even an HDMI 1.4 cable would suffice!